Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Mass Determination

-Constraining each galaxy to be within twice that dispersion of the cluster redshift, we were left with $N_{3402,czcut} = 5$ and $N_{5129,czcut}$ = 19, consistent with the findings in \citet{mah05} and \citet{mah04}, respectively.
-Furthermore, to be consistent with the other mass measurements, we restricted the membership criteria such that each galaxy must lie within $r_{emw}$.
+Constraining each galaxy to be within twice that dispersion around its group's global radial velocity, the remaining galactic memberships were $N_{3402,czcut} = 5$ and $N_{5129,czcut}$ = 19, matching the findings in \citet{mah05} and \citet{mah04}, respectively.
+This method is similar to the ``sigma clipping" procedure used by \citet{mah05}.
+Furthermore, to be consistent with the other mass measurements in this paper, we restricted the membership criteria such that each galaxy must lie within $r_{emw}$.
 This resulted in $N_{3402}$ = 4 and $N_{5129}$ = 5.
-After this, we used a stellar $K_{s}$ mass-to-light ratio of $\Upsilon = 0.9$, in which we used a 30\% 1$\sigma$ uncertainty inferred from Figure~18 in Bell et al.\ (2003).
+Also, we adopted a stellar $K_{s}$ mass-to-light ratio of $\Upsilon = 0.9$, in which a 30\% 1$\sigma$ uncertainty inferred from Figure~18 in \citet{bell03} was applied.
 Thus, the uncertainty of the mean is 0.3$\Upsilon/\sqrt{N}$, where $N$ is the number of member galaxies in each group.
-This results in $M_{*,3402} = (2.87 \pm 0.43) \times 10^{11} M_{\odot}$ and $M_{*,5129} = (7.11 \pm 0.95) \times 10^{11} M_{\odot}$.
-In addition, we derive the hot gas and stellar masses for our groups out to characteristic radii, $r_{500}$ and $r_{200}$.
-For the stellar masses, we simply extended the distance criteria for the group member candidates out to those radii.
-These quantities, along with other mass components and parameters, are listed in Table~\ref{tab:fbmass}.